go-make/make/README.md

         $(GO) build -ldflags='$(call VERSION_LDFLAGS_VENDOR,github.com/example/myrepo)'

 NB, this assumes you've vendored this package.
 If not, then omit the `_VENDOR` in the line above.

+## docker
+Also included are some rules to simplify working with docker containers.
+Further docs to follow, or see [docker.mk](docker.mk)